Teoscar Hernández Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Teoscar Hernandez and his .622 slugging percentage over his past 10 games, battle starter Michael Kopech and the Chicago White Sox at T-Mobile Park, Friday at 10:10 PM ET.
+On Saturday, Teoscar Hernandez (batting .361 in his past 10 games) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 4:10 PM ET.

-In his last game, he went 1-for-4 with a double against the Marlins.
+In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the White Sox.

 Teoscar Hernández Game Info & Props vs. the White Sox